 Debugging Flows and Flow Changes

-When the weather changes, X-Plane will wait one minute before beginning to change flows.
-When it starts to change flows, the sim goes through three phase:
+When the weather changes, X-Plane will wait at least one minute before beginning to change flows.
+When it starts to change flows, the sim goes through three phases:

 Note that if the weather changes back to the old flow in phase 1, the old flow is resumed; if the weather changes back in phase 2, we continue to the new flow.